Two difficult measures of piano music with two clefs, a complex key signature, and many accidental signs

 [2] Traditional notation was developed over several centuries for use with music and instruments that were different from those of today.
 Guido d'Arezzo introduced his staff-based system in about 1025 CE, but the five-line staff only became standardized in the 1500s.
 This staff-based notation was a significant achievement that improved upon the notation systems that preceded it, and it has continued to evolve over time to address new notational needs as they arose.

 [3] One of the few disadvantage to chromatic staves is that they typically require more vertical space on the page, since they include five additional notes per octave.
-Some notation systems solve this problem, for example these notations with more than one notehead shape and Express Stave notation.
+Some notation systems solve this problem, for example systems with more than one notehead shape or systems with a compressed staff such as Express Stave, Clairnote SN, and Clairnote DN.